Comadreja/js-for-gamedev/en/02-javascript/0201-poo/index.md

 ## Objects

-Objects are **depictions of a problem's aspects** that carry out a specific role, exhibit a set of concrete functionality –the [API](https://en.wikipedia.org/wiki/Application_programming_interface#Libraries_and_frameworks)–, and also conceal the way they carry out that functionality.
+Objects are **depictions of a problem's aspects** that carry out a specific role, exhibit a set of concrete functionality –the [API](https://en.wikipedia.org/wiki/Application_programming_interface#Libraries_and_frameworks)–, and also hide the way they carry out that functionality.

 ## Message passing